 Risso's dolphin is distributed worldwide in mid-temperate and tropical oceans (Kruse et al. 1999), although it shows a preference for midtemperate waters of the shelf and slope between 30° and 45° S (Jefferson et al. 2014).
 Although it occurs from coastal to deep water (~200-1000 m depth), it shows a strong preference for midtemperate waters of upper continental slopes and steep shelf-edge areas (Hartman 2018).
-The variations in Risso's dolphin distribution and seasonal movement patterns near Argentina may be influenced by that of its primary prey, squid (Riccialdelli et al. 2011).
+In the southeastern Atlantic Ocean, there are records spanning from Gabon to South Africa (Jefferson et al. 2014).
+It appears to be relatively common off Angola; 75 sightings were made during seismic surveys off the coast of northern Angola between 2004 and 2009, including in deep slope waters (Weir 2011).
+Four sightings were also made off Gabon (Weir 2011).
+It was also sighted during surveys off southern Africa, and there are stranding records for Namibia (Findlay et al. 1992).
+There are 54 records for the South Atlantic in the OBIS database, including for Argentina, Namibia, and South Africa; however, there are no records in the proposed project area.
+Risso's dolphin could be encountered in the proposed survey areas at the time of the surveys.